MadaraRU/FormaMangement/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+Run `uvicorn main:app --reload` to run the back-end .

 ## Code scaffolding